Panem et Circenses [Nederlands]

 - Arnon Grunberg, Praise Of Folly 2001

 The snobbish squaring, potentiation, raising to the n-th power of the spectacle.
 The omnipresent hyper-realization of the spectacular.
 It's simply pumped up, in the same way you magnify a font or turn open a volume knob.
 In the battle to seduce, all possible stimuli are doubled up to become superstimuli.
-As we all have seen, people will go to great lengths for seduction - with results ranging from magnificent and amazing to hilarious and shameful - and mankind has invented a broad gamut of artificial products which are able to multiply certain functions.
+As we all have seen, people will go to great lengths for seduction - with results ranging from amazing and sublime to hilarious and shameful - and mankind has invented a broad gamut of artificial products which are able to multiply certain functions.
 Thus music is potentiated in hyper-stereo and High Fidelity (High Definition of sound, hyper-realism of sound); vision is potentiated with the aid of gigantic screens and tiny lenses, tele- and microscopy; flavor is enhanced in our food.
 The body aesthetic is potentiated in fashion; skin, hair and teeth are fanatically screened and spectacularized in commercials; motion is pushed to extremes in speed; sex in porn...

 Paragraph censored.
 Topic: pornography.